noaione/yuusha-shoukan-ln/sources/v08/chapter6.md

 Illness had no idea who Shalltear was.
-Although she was talking about something large-scale like the order of the Demon Realm, she was concerned that such a powerful person wasn’t well-known in the Demon Realm and unknown to Illness.In response to Illness’ question, with a smile still on her face, Shalltear spoke.
+Although she was talking about something large-scale like the order of the Demon Realm, she was concerned that such a powerful person wasn’t well-known in the Demon Realm and unknown to Illness.
+In response to Illness’ question, with a smile still on her face, Shalltear spoke.

 [For those who don’t know me, I am known as the Phantasmal King, No Face.]